badgirlbongi/bongihub/workflow.md

 05/02/2024
 + adding a place (bongihub/projects/TOURza(pdo)):
--- added a plus circle icon for adding the place
+-- added a plus circle icon for adding the place(places.php)